DataSystemsGroupUT/dataeng/Streaming Data Engineering.md

 ### How to Process Streams?

 Due to the *unbounded* nature of stream, traditional processing techniques are not adequate.
-Moreover, stream analysis typically has strict time constrains.
+Moreover, stream analysis typically has strict time constraints.

 Thus, **Stream processing** requires a paradigm shift, i.e.,  from data at rest and post-hoc analyses, to process data **in-motion** and in-motion insights.